top of page

 • Masses of tourists driving to Hudson Bay to see polar bears, leaping out of their cars and running towards the bears, only to be stopped by guides who were concerned about the safety of the tourists and the bears (the guides had never seen anything like it)

-• 25+ tourists surrounding a bull moose with phones and ipads, and closing in, in spite of his obvious stress, and he eventually ran for a break in the ring of people, narrowly missing running over one of his admirers.
+• 25+ tourists surrounded a bull moose with phones and pads and closed in, despite his apparent stress, and he eventually ran for a break in the ring of people, narrowly missing running over one of his admirers.

-• A woman walked up to within 3 feet of a resting red fox to take pictures, and then she told her husband "it is as tame as the ones at home- come on Honey- come get your shot!".
-Whereby I approached them, asked them to join me at the regulated distance.
+• A woman walked up to within 3 feet of a resting red fox to take pictures, and then she told her husband, "It is as tame as the ones at home- come on, Honey- come get your shot!".
+Whereby I approached them and asked them to join me at the regulated distance.
 I probably appeared rude as I quoted the park's wildlife distance regulations and tried to explain that what they were doing was potentially harming the fox- or at least making her uncomfortable- which could result in disaster for all.

 If you love wildlife and want to capture great memories:

-• When at all possible, stay on designated paths, or roads to view the animals.
-The trampling and human paths that we have created in following animals takes ages to recover.
-This not only does short-term damage to grass and shrubbery but also alters water runoff and the general ecosystems in the areas that we are walking on.
+• When at all possible, stay on designated paths or roads to view the animals.
+The trampling and human paths that we have created following animals take ages to recover.
+This damages grass and shrubbery and alters water runoff and the general ecosystems in the areas we are walking in.

 The rewards of being an ethical/respectful nature photographer are great.
-Wildlife will respond to your love and respect with amazing interactions.
-I have had the pleasure of bears, moose, foxes, and other animals choosing to sleep right next to me.
-Not great for photography, but it is the highest compliment in my book when an animal trusts me enough that they choose to nap- and I find those times to be among some of my favorite memories experiences in the wild.
+Wildlife will respond to your love and respect with unique interactions.
+I have enjoyed bears, moose, foxes, and other animals choosing to sleep right next to me.
+It is not great for photography, but it is the highest compliment in my book when an animal trusts me enough that they choose to nap- and I find those times among some of my favorite memories and experiences in the wild.

 Recent Posts